bloq/cloud-sdk/src/insight/README.md

 # Insight cloud-sdk
-Javascript SDK to interact with bloqcloud blockchains
+Javascript SDK to interact with BloqCloud blockchains

 ## Install